engg1340-group-67/master/README.md

   3. Rewarding system
      - Parents can award their kids through this system, like giving pocket money, bonus if they finish homework or housework.

+## **Part 4: Limitations**
+ 1. Only standard library is allowed.
+Thus the system maybe not very powerful.
+ 2. As year 1 students, we only have limited knowledge.
+However, we would try our best to finish it.